Last updated

 --formatstringFormat for the output.

-Possible values: codeframe, stylish, json, checkstyle, codeclimate, github-actions, summary.
+Possible values: codeframe, stylish, json, checkstyle, codeclimate, github-actions, markdown, summary.
 Default value is codeframe.

 --generate-ignore-filebooleanGenerate ignore file.